Geodesic clustering of zeros of Eisenstein series for congruence groups

 \subsection{Related results}

 Zeros of families of modular forms have been studied in various contexts.
 We cannot possibly survey the over 100 references we found, so we will make a selection.
-One of the first references is the last joint paper of Hardy and Ramanujan \cite{HardyRamanujan}, in which they study asymptotics of inverses of modular forms (compare \cite{HeimNeuhauser}).
-For Eisenstein series, the problem of locating the zeros was picked up by Wohlfahrt \cite{Wohlfahrt}, (Robert) Rankin \cite{Rankin}, and finally (Fenny) Rankin and Swinnerton-Dyer \cite{RSD}, who proved that all zeros of Eisenstein series of level $N=1$ in $\F$ are located \emph{precisely on} the lower arc $\A$; or, equivalently, the $j$-invariants of such zeros are all real and lie between $0$ and $1728$.
-The result may be refined to show interlacing of the zeros for combinations of weights \cite{Nozaki} and equidistribution in the angle measure over all weights.
-The result has been generalized, e.g.\ for other Poincar\'e series (e.g., \cite{RankinPoincare}), for other specific groups (e.g., \cite{Brazelton}), for quasimodular forms (e.g., \cite{DukeJenkins}, \cite{GunO}, \cite{BJW}) and to the function field setting of Drinfeld modular forms (e.g., \cite{GC}, \cite{Gekeler}).
+One of the historically first references is the last joint paper of Hardy and Ramanujan \cite{HardyRamanujan}, in which they study asymptotics of inverses of modular forms (compare \cite{HeimNeuhauser}).
+For Eisenstein series, the problem of locating the zeros was picked up by Wohlfahrt \cite{Wohlfahrt}, (Robert) Rankin \cite{Rankin}, and finally (Fenny) Rankin and Swinnerton-Dyer \cite{RSD}, who proved that all zeros of Eisenstein series of level $N=1$ in $\F$ are located \emph{precisely on} the lower arc $\A$.
+The result may be refined to show interlacing of the zeros \cite{Nozaki} and equidistribution of the arguments.
+The result has been generalized, e.g.\ for other Poincar\'e series (e.g., \cite{RankinPoincare}), for other specific groups (e.g., \cite{Brazelton}), for quasimodular forms (e.g., \cite{DukeJenkins}, \cite{GunO}, \cite{BJW}) and for Drinfeld modular forms (e.g., \cite{GC}, \cite{Gekeler}).

-In a seemingly different direction, seminal work of Rudnick \cite{Rudnick} showed that zeros of cuspidal Hecke eigenforms of level $1$ equidistribute in the upper half plane for the hyperbolic measure.
-This is proven by reduction to a mass equidistribution statement in the theory of automorphic forms that follows from the general Riemann hypothesis and was later established unconditionally by Holowinsky and Soundararajan \cite{HolowinskySound}; see also \cite{Mato} for more recent work.
-In this setup, Gosh and Sarnak \cite{GS} have studied the distribution of zeros of such forms that lie exactly on the `vertical' geodesics $\Re(z)\in \{-1/2,0\} $; their number grows at least like $k^{1/4-\epsilon}$ (see also \cite{Mato2}) but $\Im(z)$ is unbounded as $k \rightarrow + \infty$.